pratjz/aws/CSAP.md

  - AWS CI/CD Services (CodeCommit, CodeBuild, CodeDeploy, CodePipeline)

-<h2>Key Points to pass the Exam:</h2>
+## Key Points to pass the Exam:
-<h3>Demonstrate ability to architect the appropriate level of availability based on stakeholder requirements</h3>
+### Demonstrate ability to architect the appropriate level of availability based on stakeholder requirements

 1. Stakeholder requirements is key phrase here – look at what the requirements are first before deciding the best way to architect the solution
 2. What is availability?
 Basically up time.
 Does the customer need 99.99% up time or less?
 Which products may need to be used to meet this requirement?
 3. Look at products which are single AZ, multi AZ and multi region.
 It may be the case that a couple of instances in a single AZ will suffice if cost is a factor
 4. CloudWatch can be used to perform EC2 or auto scaling actions when status checks fail or metrics are exceeded (alarms, etc)

-<h3>Demonstrate ability to implement DR for systems based on RPO and RTO</h3>
+### Demonstrate ability to implement DR for systems based on RPO and RTO

 1. What is DR?
 It is the recovery of systems, services and applications after an unplanned period of downtime.
 2. What is RPO?
 Recovery Point Objective.
 At which point in time do we need to get back to when DR processes are invoked?
 3. 3.
 This would come from a customer requirement – when systems are recovered, data is consistent from 30 minutes prior to the outage, or 1 hour, or 4 hours etc. What is acceptable to the stakeholder?